MickeyMs/PyTestProject/readme.txt

 This is a Python 3.5 project created under guidline of Liao Xuefeng. (http://www.liaoxuefeng.com/).
 Software of Version controlling is git.
 Git has a mutable index called stage.
+And it's fast enough to create a new branch.